Proof of life after death…? It’s all a matter of faith — or lack of it, experts say. But is that really true? An unanswered question… answered.

 Reporting by David Stone

-Countless people now accept scientific, rational proof of life after death.
-They’ve seen enough.
-What about you?
+Today, countless people accept scientific, rational proof of life after death.
+They’ve seen enough, but conservatives push back.
+As they always do.
+Let’s take a look.

 - Near death experiences — NDEs — a longstanding cultural phenomenon around the world, first explored in depth by Dr. Raymond Moody, opened a door for future researchers.